 Theory: Students are taught through a combination of interactive workshops, lectures, and seminars.
 Case studies (developed in partnership with service users), support a scenario-based approach to learning which facilitates small group activities and discussions, leading to shared and individual problem-solving and decision-making.
-A campus-based curriculum design is adopted, complemented by appropriate use of both synchronous and asynchronous online learning including VLE collaborate, flipped classroom and e-learning packages such as Anatomy and Physiology Connect, e-workbooks, Safe Medicate, clinicalskills.net, which promote personalised engagement with learning.
+A campus-based curriculum design is adopted, complemented by appropriate use of both synchronous and asynchronous online learning including VLE collaborate, flipped classroom and e-learning packages such as e-workbooks, Safe Medicate, clinicalskills.net, which promote personalised engagement with learning.

 All students will have a named Personal Academic Tutor for the whole of the programme.
-Students will have opportunity to meet with their Personal Academic Tutor at four scheduled group meetings in the first year to ensure they are settling into University life, to sign-post to any University services needed and to provide academic support.
-In Year 2 and 3, to reflect growing confidence, a combination of individual and group meetings will be facilitated, with the expectation of three planned meetings each year.
+Students will have opportunity to meet with their Personal Academic Tutor at four scheduled group meetings in part one to ensure they are settling into University life, to sign-post to any University services needed and to provide academic support.
+In parts two and three, to reflect growing confidence, a combination of individual and group meetings will be facilitated, with the expectation of three planned meetings each part.
 Students can request at any point across their programme an individual personal academic tutorial.
-There will also be designated sessions provided by the Personal Academic Tutor relating to Academic Integrity, academic and reflective writing skills.
+There will also be designated sessions provided by the Personal Academic Tutor relating to academic integrity, academic and reflective writing skills.

 The University places emphasis on enabling students to develop the independent learning capabilities that will equip them for lifelong learning and future employment, as well as academic achievement.
-A mixture of independent study, teaching and academic support from Student Services and Library Services, and also the Personal Academic Tutoring system enables students to reflect on progress and build up a profile of skills, achievements and experiences that will help them to flourish and be successful.
+A mixture of independent study, teaching and academic support from Student Services and Library Services, and the Personal Academic Tutoring system enables students to reflect on progress and build up a profile of skills, achievements and experiences that will help them to flourish and be successful.
+For students studying via the apprenticeship route, tripartite, 12 weekly individual progress reviews (ILPRs), involving the apprentice, their employer and a university representative, review the apprentice's progress against the knowledge, skills and behaviours of the Nurse Degree (2018) Apprenticeship Standard.
 With study skills embedded into the early stages of the course to help promote student achievement and confidence with learning and assessment.
-Study skills are further enhanced by the delivery of academic study days, provided by the Language School, available to all students in year one.
+Study skills are further enhanced by the delivery of academic study days, provided by the Academic English and Skills Centre, available to all students in part one.

-Practice Learning: At the core of the nursing programme is learning in a diverse range of clinical placements, learning in the real world which facilitates work-readiness, personal and professional development.
-Mandatory practice learning equates to 50% of the programme credit for each year, with the programme weeks equally shared between theory and practice learning.
-Students practice learning is mapped across the programme, gradually increasing as students gain in confidence, with students progressing from 43% of the programme hours in practice learning environments in year one, to 55% in year three, supporting their transition from student to Registered Nurse.
-Student placements run in blocks across the year, with experiences normally in a minimum of two practice placements each year, in a setting appropriate to their field of practice.
+Practice Learning: At the core of the nursing programme is learning in a diverse range of clinical placements.
+Learning in the real world facilitates work-readiness, personal and professional development.
+Mandatory practice learning equates to 50% of the programme credit for each part, with the programme weeks equally shared between theory and practice learning.
+Students' practice learning is mapped across the programme, gradually increasing as students gain in confidence, with students progressing from 43% of the programme hours in practice learning environments in part one, to 55% in part three, supporting their transition from student to Registered Nurse.
+Student placements run in blocks across each part, with experiences normally in a minimum of two practice placements per part, in a setting appropriate to their field of practice.

 The use of 'spokes' (visits to alternative placement settings) to maximise learning opportunities offered by diverse and non-traditional settings, offer exposure to opportunities to care for people from across the life-span, with mental and physical health needs and learning disabilities.
-Enhanced practice learning days rooted in clinical practice, provide opportunities to consolidate learning, provide opportunity for reflection and inter-professional learning, including added value learning experiences and seek additional support as necessary to promote inclusive learning in the practice setting.
+Enhanced practice learning days rooted in clinical practice, provide opportunities to consolidate learning, and for reflection and inter-professional learning, including added value learning experiences and seeking additional support as necessary to promote inclusive learning in the practice setting.